mikemag/MonkeyCAM/README.md

 ## Current Release

-See the [Releases page](https://github.com/mikemag/MonkeyCAM/releases) for the current release, which includes release notes and links to download binaries.
+See the [Releases page](https://github.com/mikemag/MonkeyCAM/releases) for the current engine release, which includes release notes and links to download binaries.

 ## Features and Current Status